ThibaultEmo/ece-webtech-2023-fall/modules/08.supabase/lab.md

    > Note, the official instructions are different.
 It applies to managed Supabase instances.
 Also, don't modify the `./styles/globals.css` file, keep the one you have already created.

 5. Edit the `./pages/_app.js` file [following the documentation](https://supabase.com/docs/guides/auth/auth-helpers/nextjs-pages)
-6. In the `./pages/admin/contacts.js` page, uncomment the import of `@supabase/auth-helpers-react`, the usage of `useSupabaseClient`, and the `useEffect` function.
+6. In the `./pages/admin/contacts.js` page (the supporting code is in your correction repository), uncomment the import of `@supabase/auth-helpers-react`, the usage of `useSupabaseClient`, and the `useEffect` function.
 The information present in the `contacts` table must appear on the page.

 ## Part 4.
 Fetch data from Supabase (easy level)